theexiile1305/theexiile1305/README.md

  | [Homepage](https://michifuchs.com)

-Hi, I am Michael Fuchs, a passionate developer from Germany.
+Hi, I am Michael Fuchs, a passionate software developer from Germany.
 Furthermore I study M. Sc.
-IT-Security at the [University of Applied Sciences Munich](https://www.hm.edu/en/index.en.html) and work part-time at a great company called [inovex](https://www.inovex.de/en/).
+IT-Security at the [Munich University of Applied Sciences](https://www.hm.edu/en/index.en.html) and work part-time at a great company called [inovex](https://www.inovex.de/en/).

 - 🔭 I’m currently working on the landingpages for some charity organisation